codeforpakistan/jugnoo-school-performance/README.md

-jugnoo-school-performance
+Jugnoo
 =========================

+Project Name: jugnoo-school-performance

-Analyzing and visualizing the performance of govt schools
+Analyzing and visualizing school performance data from govt schools in Pakistan